Boki136/footlook/README.md

     }

 Navigate to S3 bucket > Objects tab > Create folder and add media folder, ensure all the files are uploaded.
 Under Access control list (ACL) select Grant public-read access and then upload.

+As a last step, grab keys from STRIPE and add them to Heroku config vars